 What about the new APFS (Apple File System)?

-Mechanically based hard drives will remain Mac OS Extended (Journaled) File Systems.
+Mechanically based hard drives will remain Mac OS Extended (Journaled) file systems.

-The however is Time Machine does not support APFS formatted drives for backup right now.
+But Time Machine does not support APFS formatted drives for backup right now.

 I hope this article sees you happily backing up all your files.
 Just like a Pro.